-Note: For tax years ending after August 5, 1997, dealers in commodities, and traders in securities and commodities, may make an election to use the mark-to-market accounting method.
+Note: Dealers in commodities, and traders in securities and commodities, may make an election to use the mark-to-market accounting method.
 See sections 475(e) and (f) for details.

 Change in Accounting Method

 Generally, the corporation may change its method of accounting used to report taxable income (for income as a whole or for any material item) only by getting consent on Form 3115, Application for Change in Accounting Method.
 For more information, see Pub.
 538, Accounting Periods and Methods.